amaximov/Shapes-API/README.md

 ### shapes

+the directory containing python application files (a python "module").

 ## Goals

 The main goal of this application is to be as simple to understand and maintain, and as clean